 Air travel is the quickest method of getting from point-A to point-B, but it doesn’t have to be a purely functional experience.
 Choosing to travel by private jet offers a wide spectrum of benefits.
 In short, a trip taken with a private jet can be enjoyable, relaxing, comfortable, and efficient.
 By flying on a private jet, you are ensuring your travel needs will be met at every turn.
 You will not need to navigate commercial airport traffic or hassle with security, and private jet services can also be personalized for your individual requirements.

 The option of owning your own plane is certainly appealing and there are a few different ways you can pursue ownership.
 Fractional ownership, for example, is buying a share of a plane and does not require as much of a commitment as full ownership.

 Chartering a plane is a great alternative to purchasing; it is simply making a reservation to use a jet for your private use.
 All of the same benefits of flying privately apply to private chartered flights and are quite attractive, but if you have never chartered your own jet before, it can seem a bit daunting.
-We will review here, in three steps, how to charter a private jet, hopefully simplifying the process for you.
+We will review here, in four steps, how to charter a private jet, hopefully simplifying the process for you.